 The Alpine Watershed Group actively plans, implements, and manages restoration projects in the watersheds of Alpine County.
 AWG utilizes many restoration techniques in order to limit erosion and turbidity in streams and to prevent damage to wetlands including stream bank stabilization, riparian planting, invasive weed removal, upland slope stabilization/erosion control, and OHV management.
-For over a decade our volunteers have lead and supported regular noxious weed pulls, native plant revegetation, streambank stabilization, and meadow restorations.
-Our current projects are listed here.
-Scroll through to learn more.
-Please view our calendar or contact us to see if there are any upcoming volunteer restoration events.
+For over a decade our volunteers have led and supported regular noxious weed pulls, native plant revegetation, streambank stabilization, and meadow restorations.
+Please view our calendar to see upcoming volunteer activities.
 We'd love to have your help!

 Alpine Watershed Group, in partnership with Alpine County and the California Department of Fish and Wildlife, and with support from American Rivers, Central Valley Regional Water Quality Control Board, Friends of Hope Valley, Lahontan Regional Water Quality Control Board, National Fish and Wildlife Foundation, and Washoe Tribe of Nevada and California, has led the development of the Hope Valley Restoration and Aquatic Habitat Enhancement Project.
 Project construction took place in October 2020.
 The completed project will:

-1. Restore over 800 feet of eroding banks along the West Fork Carson River by connecting the 0.5 mile stretch through lower Hope Valley with the 2015 restoration project conducted by American Rivers.
+1. Stabilize approximately 450 feet of eroding banks along the West Fork Carson River, connecting the 0.5 mile stretch through lower Hope Valley with the 2015 restoration project conducted by American Rivers;

 2. Improve water quality and the aquatic habitat along 0.5 miles of river within specific reaches by reducing erosion, providing shading, reducing sedimentation, and increasing water storage capacity;

-3. Benefit water users in the Carson Valley, fishing and other recreation activities for visitors and residents of Alpine County, as well as increasing public outreach and education from visible restoration.
+3. Benefit water users in the Carson Valley and fishing and other recreation activities for visitors and residents of Alpine County, as well as increase public awareness from visible restoration; and

 4. Mitigate the potential long-term impacts of climate change by reestablishing a functional floodplain and meadow system; this allows the river corridor to accommodate variable flows due to potential earlier spring run-offs.